e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_NIX.md

 ```
 5. IF you do not see that block, edit `pg_hba.conf`.
-   - After the edit, you need to and reload the server: `sudo systemctl enable postgresql-15`, vel sim.).
+   - After the edit, you need to and reload the server: `sudo systemctl restart postgresql-15`, vel sim.).

 ---